eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Some suggestions for research activities in science and engineering,
-	or any activity that requires reproducible (experimental or computational) results and data analysis are:
+	or any activity that requires reproducible (experimental or computational) and replicable results and data analysis are:
 + *`diary` [on | off | filename]*
 	- Function to record executed commands and their output in a separate file named *diary* or *filename* (if specified by